GreatGodson/FinTech/README.md

 🎉 Feel free to contribute to this project.

-If you find a bug or want a feature and don't know how to fix, implement or go about it, please fill an issue.
+If you find a bug or want a feature and don't know how to fix, implement or go about it, please fill an [issue](https://github.com/GreatGodson/FinTech/issues) .

-If you fixed a bug or implemented a feature, please send a pull request.
+If you fixed a bug or implemented a feature, please send a [pull request](https://github.com/GreatGodson/FinTech/pulls).